Finding Her Way

 After the sudden loss of her confidant, her mother, 16-year-old Mackenzie Francois sought refuge in Valerie’s House.

 Mackenzie Francois was 16 when her mother suffered a stroke and fell into a coma.
-Her father had been deported to Haiti when she was 3 and her brother, at 22, was not in a place to care for his kid sister.
+Her brother, at 22, was not in a place to care for his kid sister.
 Her mom had recently started seeing a new man, but Mackenzie wasn’t close to him.
 Suddenly, she was forced to imagine a life without her mom, the only close family she’d ever known.

 Two months after her mother was hospitalized, Mackenzie moved from Port St. Lucie to live with a distant cousin in Naples.
 Leaving her friends and school behind, she embarked on a new chapter alone.
 Though her mother would remain on life-support for five more months, Mackenzie felt her childhood was over.
 “Even before [my mom] died, when she was in the hospital, at that point in my brain, she already died,” she says.
 While her distant relatives provided for her basic needs, Mackenzie was largely alone in Naples.